Corporate Governance

 Acquisition Policy

-Acquisition Policy governs the specific inorganic growth level and defines the internal process, organization, and valuation principles related to acquisitions and alliances.
+Acquisition Policy governs the specific inorganic growth level and defines the internal process, organization and valuation principles related to acquisitions and alliances.

 Tax Approach

-The Tax Policy outlines the guiding principles to design, implement, and manage the Group’s Tax Strategy to achieve growth while operating in compliance with tax laws and regulations.
+The Sika Tax Policy outlines the guiding principles to design, implement and manage the Group’s Tax Strategy to achieve growth while operating in compliance with tax laws and regulations.
 The Tax Policy is mandatory and applies to all companies controlled directly or indirectly by Sika.
+The approach and principles described apply to corporate income tax and withholding tax, whilst the same principles should also be followed with respect to other taxes.